tal0311/CRUD-package/README.md

 ```

 6. update - will find an object inside the data Array and replace it with the new object.
-   Will not return any data.
+   Will return the \_id of updated item.
    When calling this function, an updatedStamp key will be created on each object in the Array.

 ```